cuiyongbo/programming-scaffold/misc-topics/pytorch_note_01.md

 By following this method, you can merge multiple tensors with varying numbers of rows but the same number of columns into a single tensor efficiently in PyTorch.

-Q: how to turn np.ndarray into torch.Tensor
+# how to turn np.ndarray into torch.Tensor

 To convert a NumPy array (`np.ndarray`) into a PyTorch tensor (`torch.Tensor`), you can use the `torch.from_numpy()` function provided by the PyTorch library.
 This function creates a tensor that shares memory with the NumPy array, which means changes to one will affect the other.
 If you need the tensor to be independent of the NumPy array, you can use the `.clone()` method or `torch.tensor()` function.